Updated November 2022.

 In short, to get rid of unwanted behaviour we can a) change his overall mood, we can b) change his emotional reaction to the challenging context, or we can c) change something about the function that’s currently maintaining the unwanted behaviour.

-Yes, that was very short, and these three strategies are essentially what I teach in the Problem Solving course: 25 hours, 141 videos and counting.
+Yes, that was very short, and these three strategies are essentially what I teach in the Resolving Challenging Behaviour course: 25 hours, 140+ videos.

 What I’m sharing in this post is one small part of the function category.